elihunter173/website/content/notes/ncsu/2s/csc236/index.md

 ```

 The rules for addition are:
-* If the signs are the sames, add the digits as if they were unsigned.
+* If the signs are the same, add the digits as if they were unsigned.
 The
   result has the sign of the operands.
 * If the magnitudes are different, subtract the digits of the smaller number
   from the digits of the larger number.
 The result has the sign of the larger